We LOVE Disneyland, and all their amazing food, which is why we make so many copycat recipes.

 could this be prepared and served the next day?

-For this recipe, we recommend serving it as soon as you make it, especially where it is so quickly thrown together and only takes a few minutes to make.
+For this recipe, we recommend serving it as soon as you make it or serving it after it set up for 2 hours, especially where it is so quickly thrown together and only takes a few minutes to make.

 You could make it ahead of time, but it will not be as creamy.